 When making the yelp the cheetah opens and closes her mouth rapidly.
 The effort causes the cat’s abdomen and head to jerk.

-The cheetah ‘churr’ (or stutter) is another contact call.
+The cheetah ‘churr’ (or stutter bark) is another contact call.
 It is employed by mothers to call or encourage their cubs and by males to relocate their siblings and under other circumstances.
 This vocalisation can also indicate oestrus when used by a female.
 Males also make this sound when interested in a female.

 Other cheetah sounds include the: gurgle (friendly close range), growl (aggression between cheetahs at kills), moan (when threatened or attacked by lions, leopards or other cheetahs).

-Cheetahs also purr just like our fluffy kitties only much louder.
+As mentioned, cheetahs also purr just like our fluffy kitties only much louder.